Patients can speak with their primary care provider or they may call the dialysis center directly at 240-964-8600.

 For more information, please call 240-964-8634.

-The information below has been reviewed by the nephrology and dialysis providers at Western Maryland Health System.
+The information below has been reviewed by the nephrology and dialysis providers at UPMC Western Maryland.
 Please contact your provider with any additional questions or concerns at any time.
 We are here to support you.

 Additional Helpful Resources